 Hens will begin to lay regularly again after their winter lull.
 They will generally look happier and livelier than they have done in the cold, short days - the phrase that compares a person to a "spring chicken" knows what it's talking about!

-Spring is a good time to spray your coop against Red mites.
+Spring is a good time to spray your against Red mites.
 These will appear once the weather warms up, and a preventative action will maximise your hens' chances of being mite-free.
 Your pet supplier should have a suitable mite spray.